Mora, Missouri

 Mora is an unincorporated community in northern Benton County, Missouri, United States.
 It is located on Missouri Supplemental Route U approximately sixteen miles south of Sedalia.

 Mora was laid out in 1882, when the railroad was extended to that point.
 A post office has been in operation at Mora since 1882.

 Mora is the birthplace of country music singer Leroy Van Dyke.
-Stan Kroenke, sports team owner, grew up in Mora and attended schools in Cole Camp.
+Stan Kroenke, a sports team owner, grew up in Mora and attended schools in Cole Camp.